 Pricing

 There’s a free plan and several paid plans.
-The cheapest paid plan is $12 monthly.
+The cheapest paid plan is $3 monthly for a Collab seat.

 18. Hotjar